ashwint0711/Assignments/README.md

 # Prometheus Monitoring
 ### Description

-Wrote a simple ping-pong server with `/metrics` endpoint open for scraping metrics from the server, to achieve this in python i used pythons built-in `prometheus_client` library, and the `Make_wsgi_app()` to open the `/metrics` endpoint and send metrics through that endpoint.
+Wrote a simple ping-pong server with `/metrics` endpoint open for scraping metrics from the server, to achieve this in python i used pythons built-in `prometheus_client` library, and the `Make_wsgi_app()` to open the `/metrics` endpoint from where prometheus's scraper will scrape metrics.</br>
-I made a structure where python server script, Prometheus and Grafana, all are running in separate docker containers following the 'One Task Per container' approach of Docker.
+I followed a structure where `Python server`, `Prometheus` and `Grafana`, all are running in separate docker containers following the 'One Task Per container' approach of Docker.</br>
-In this server I created a Counter metrics named 'http_requests_total', which will tell the total number of HTTP requests made to this server.
+In this server I created a metrics named `http_requests_total` using the `Counter` class provided by `prometheus_client` library, which will tell the total number of HTTP requests made to this server.

 ### Installation & Steup
-#### Start Server, Prometheus and Grafana in Docker
+#### Start Python Server, Prometheus and Grafana in Docker
 > cd prometheus-monitoring

 > docker build -t prom-testing-image .